GalvinID/savedatstealer/README.md

 # Save Stealer
+> I stopped developing this repo for a month already.

 a save.dat stealer written in python by Zenqi using SMTP server.
 For educational purposes only.
 I must not involve in any illegal activities you have done.
 Feel free to join my [discord server](ttps://discord.gg/qfJUWpr) if you have a problem.